NathanH-VCU/Access-Twitter-API/README.md

 ## Installation Instructions
 This repo was tested on Python 2.7 and 3.5+
-This project was built abd tested in Google Colab.
+This project was built and tested in Google Colab.
 It can be ran the same way.
 To run this project yourself:
 1. Follow this link to the Google Colab -
 2. Go to the Colab task bar
 3. Click Runtime